 A research team at Chalmers has now shown that a layer of vertical graphene flakes forms a protective surface that makes it impossible for bacteria to attach.
 Instead, bacteria are sliced apart by the sharp graphene flakes and killed.
 Coating implants with a layer of graphene flakes can therefore help protect the patient against infection, eliminate the need for antibiotic treatment, and reduce the risk of implant rejection.
 The osseointegration – the process by which the bone structure grow to attach the implant – is not disturbed.
 In fact, the graphene has been shown to benefit the bone cells.

-Chalmers University is a leader in the area of graphene research, but the biological applications did not begin to materialise until a few years ago.
+Chalmers University is a leader in the area of graphene research, but the biological applications did not begin to materialize until a few years ago.
 The researchers saw conflicting results in earlier studies.
 Some showed that graphene damaged the bacteria, others that they were not affected.

 “We discovered that the key parameter is to orient the graphene vertically.
 If it is horizontal, the bacteria are not harmed” says Ivan Mijakovic, Professor at the Department of Biology and Biological Engineering.

 The sharp flakes do not damage human cells.
-The reason is simple: one bacterium is one micrometer – one thousandth of a millimeter – in diameter, while a human cell is 25 micrometers.
+The reason is simple: one bacterium is one micrometer – one-thousandth of a millimeter – in diameter, while a human cell is 25 micrometers.
 So, what constitutes a deadly knife attack for a bacterium, is therefore only a tiny scratch for a human cell.

 “Graphene has high potential for health applications.
 But more research is needed before we can claim it is entirely safe.
 Among other things, we know that graphene does not degrade easily” says Jie Sun, Associate Professor at the Department of Micro Technology and Nanoscience.